Tesa44/Projects/README.md

 ###########
 MECZ_BETA
 Project 'mecz_beta' is my current project on study using java language.
-Topic is about a simple simulation and in my case I'm doing soccer match ligue.
+Topic is about a simulation and in my case I'm doing soccer match ligue.
 It is not final look, but it's almost done.

 ############
 PIG-GAME and GUESS-MY-NUMBER